2021 Kansas City Royals season

 The 2021 Kansas City Royals season was the 53rd season of the franchise, and their 49th season at Kauffman Stadium.
 The team finished with a 74–88 win–loss record, landing them in fourth place in the American League Central ahead of the Minnesota Twins by one game.
+They won their 4,000th game in franchise history on September 29.

 Regular season

 The Royals won 14–10 against the Texas Rangers to open the season.
 The 14 runs set a Royals franchise record for Opening Day.